-1. Add the FR device.
-You must add the FR device from the Config> prompt using the add device and the set datalink frame-relay commands.
+1. Set the selected device to frame relay.
+You must set up the FR device from the Config> prompt using the set datalink frame-relay commands.
+By default the devices are initially configured to be PPP datalinks.

 - 2. Select FR management.
 The FR Local Management Interface protocol defaults to Revision 1.
 You have the option of connecting to a network using LMI-Rev1 management, ANSI Annex D management, or CCITT management.
 Use the enable and set commands at the FR Config> prompt to enable and set the required management. - 3.
 Add a PVC.
 Add any required PVCs that are needed if FR management is disabled or orphan circuits are disabled.
-Use the add permanent-virtual-circuit command from the FR Config> prompt. - 4.
+Use the add permanent-virtual-circuit command from the FR Config> prompt. - Note: Note: Do not use the add permanent-virtual-circuit command to add PVCs for use by PPP encapsulation over frame relay.
+These PVCs are added when the PPP-FR pseudo device is configured.. - 4.
 Configure FR destination addresses.
 If you are running a protocol, such as IP, IPX, and so forth over the FR interface, and are interconnecting with devices not supporting ARP on FR, use the add protocol-address command from the FR Config> prompt to add the static protocol and address mapping.